Gender Pay Gap Data

 - Lower middle quartile = 81% female and 19% male

 - Upper middle quartile = 67% female and 33% male

 - Upper quartile = 67% female and 33% male

 Summary for the Executive Team at Rethink Mental Illness

-The data for Rethink Mental Illness shows that our mean gender pay gap is 9.6%.
-We acknowledge there is work to do for us to eliminate and reduce the gender pay gap in our organisation.
+The data for Rethink Mental Illness shows that our mean gender pay gap for 2018 is 8.5%, a 1.1% reduction in last year’s figures.
+We acknowledge there is still work to do for us to eliminate or reduce the gender pay gap even further.

-The Charity does not discriminate on grounds of gender, and complies in full with the Equality Act 2010.
+The Charity does not discriminate on grounds of gender and complies in full with the Equality Act 2010.
 We are fully committed to the principle of gender pay equality.
-To help us do this we use a job evaluation system to assess the relative value of each role across the organisation.
-Jobs are then placed on preset pay scales.
+To help us do this the Charity use a job evaluation system to assess the relative value of each role across the organisation.
+Jobs are then placed within our pre-set pay scales.
 This ensures all of our people are paid the same for comparable roles regardless of gender.

-We appoint people to roles based on merit regardless of age, race, gender, marital status, sexual orientation, disability or religion or belief.
-However, we recognise that some groups are under-represented in our workforce and we are committed to ensuring that our employees reflect the make-up of the communities we work in.
+We recognise that some groups are still under-represented in our workforce and we are committed to ensuring that our employees reflect the make-up of the communities we work in.

-We will be open and transparent with our staff regarding our gender pay gap and we will encourage them to contribute ideas for ensuring the gender pay gap is closed or eliminated in the future.
+The Charity will be open and transparent with our staff regarding our gender pay gap and, through our staff council, we will encourage them to contribute ideas for ensuring the gender pay gap is reduced or eliminated in the future.